 There are several methods to counteract this, namely:

-Use an emulsion paint of a suitable colour which has been diluted with clean water – usually 20%.
+- Use an emulsion paint of a suitable colour which has been diluted with clean water – usually 20 per cent.
 This ensures that the emulsion will thoroughly penetrate the plaster and any moisture will be allowed to escape.
 Several coats will need to be applied until the surface is built up to a solid finish.
 Then apply the finishing coat or coats but do not dilute the emulsion.
 Apply it as if you were painting a normal wall or ceiling.

 In the stair area, walls can be tricky to paint due to the height of the stairwell opening and the angled nature of the stairs.
 When combined, they make the task of painting the ceiling, “cutting in” and achieving a smooth finish much more difficult.
 But don’t worry!
 By planning your approach, this can be made a lot less daunting.

 The first thing to do is to divide the area into three separate sections – the hall section, the stairs section and the upstairs landing section and treat each of them as separate ‘rooms’.
 The hall and the landing sections are just like painting a normal room, as outlined above.

 The stairs section will require some additional equipment to help you tackle the angle presented by the stairs and the height of the drop from the top of the ceiling to the bottom of the stair treads.
 From my experience the best approach is to use a device that allows an extending ladder to be positioned sideways on the stairwell.

 This in turn allows you to operate facing the appropriate wall, as opposed to facing it sideways.
 It also ensures that you can reach right up to the highest and most difficult section to paint.
 This alternative is much more convenient than scaffolding arrangements and it allows for the stairs to be used even though painting is taking place.